Champat Rai VHP Biography – Wiki, Age, Family, Latest News, Profession, Net Worth And More - It's Time To Think About Words

 Q. Who is Champat Rai?

 ans.
-He is selected as the Vice President and Leader of Vishva Hindu Parishad.
+He is selected as Vice President and Leader of Vishva Hindu Parishad.

 Q. What is the Age of the Champat Rai?